Adding Azure DevOps Repositories

 Our integration adheres to the principle of least privilege, ensuring that it only has the access necessary to perform its intended function—providing valuable insights in pull request discussions.
 Here are the permissions we require and how we use them.

-After authorizing with your Microsoft account, you'll be directed to a page to select which Azure DevOps Organization you want to install PullRequest on.
+After authorizing with your Microsoft account, you'll be directed to a page to select the Azure DevOps Organization(s) in scope of service.

-PullRequest recommends selecting the All repositories option so you won't need to repeat this step each time your team creates a new repository.
+If practical, we recommend selecting the All repositories option so you won't need to repeat this step each time your team creates a new repository.

 After you've made your selection, click the Connect button.

-Your repositories should now appear on the PullRequest dashboard page when the Azure DevOps Organization is selected from the Organizations drop-down menu at the top-left portion of the screen.
+Your repositories should now appear on the dashboard page when the Azure DevOps Organization is selected from the Organizations drop-down menu at the top-left portion of the screen.